Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_linux/_index.md

 4. User SSH to Linux VM which will start the *~/.bash_profile* script execution and will onboard the VM to Azure Arc

-    > **NOTE: The [*install_arc_agent.sh*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/linux/arm_template/scripts/install_arc_agent.sh) shell script will enable the OS firewall and set up new rules for incoming and outgoing connections.
-By default all incoming and outgoing traffic will be allowed, except blocking Azure IMDS outbound traffic to the *169.254.169.254- remote address.**
+    > **Note:** The [*install_arc_agent.sh*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/linux/arm_template/scripts/install_arc_agent.sh) shell script will enable the OS firewall and set up new rules for incoming and outgoing connections.
+By default all incoming and outgoing traffic will be allowed, except blocking Azure IMDS outbound traffic to the *169.254.169.254- remote address.

 ## Deployment Option 1: Azure portal